pschake34/Engineering_4_Notebook/README.md

 ### Assignment Description

 This assignment was a collaboration between two students (thanks [Em](https://github.com/hheisig51)), with each student creating half of the parts.
-In this second part, Student A created the key, and Student B created the prop.
+In the final part, Students A and B put their parts together in the final assembly.

 ### Part Link